aholachek/redux-usage-report/README.md

 **Disclaimers:**

 * Definitely don't use `redux-usage-report` in production!
-* Right now this is only tested in Chrome.
+* Right now this has mostly tested in Chrome.
+* This *should* work along with Redux Dev Tools extension but there is some trickery involved to get them both working at the same time.

 ## 2. Simple Object Wrapper: `trackObjectUse`